lushjohn/MahjongCopilot-win7/README.md

 mitmproxy==9.0.1（in version>=10，mitmproxy_rs has been splited from mitmproxy and cause compile "from .mitmproxy_rs import *" issue in win7）

 playwright==1.29（in version>=1.30，there has "playwright._impl._api_types.Error: Browser closed" issue in win7）
+still have to copy playwright._impl._errors.py from https://github.com/microsoft/playwright-python/blob/main/playwright/_impl/_errors.py because it only exist in version>=1.40.

 numpy==1.26.4（in version>=2，there has "Could not infer dtype of numpy.float32" issue in win7，it cause render fail）